Hamiltonian stochastic Lie systems and applications: Abstract

 \section{Abstract}

-This paper provides a practical approach to stochastic Lie systems, i.e. stochastic differential equations whose general solutions can be written as a function depending only on a generic family of particular solutions and some constants, so as to emphasise their applications.
-We correct the known stochastic Lie theorem characterising stochastic Lie systems, proving that, contrary to previous claims, it satisfies the Malliavin's principle.
-Meanwhile, we show that stochastic Lie systems admit new stochastic features in the It\^{o} approach.
-New generalisations of stochastic Lie systems, like the so-called stochastic foliated Lie systems, are devised.
-Subsequently, we focus on stochastic (foliated) Lie systems that can be studied as Hamiltonian systems using different types of differential geometric structures.
-We study their stability properties and we devise the basics of an energy-momentum method.
+This paper provides a practical approach to stochastic Lie systems, i.e. stochastic differential equations whose general solutions can be written as a function depending only on a generic family of particular solutions and some constants related to initial conditions.
+We correct the stochastic Lie theorem characterising stochastic Lie systems, proving that, contrary to previous claims, it retains its classical form in the Stratonovich approach.
+Meanwhile, we show that the form of stochastic Lie systems may significantly differ from the classical one in the It\^{o} formalism.
+New generalisations of stochastic Lie systems, like the so-called stochastic foliated Lie systems, are introduced.
+Subsequently, we focus on stochastic Lie systems that are Hamiltonian systems relative to different geometric structures.
+Special attention is paid to the symplectic case.
+We study their stability properties and lay the foundations of a stochastic energy-momentum method.
 A stochastic Poisson coalgebra method is developed to derive superposition rules for Hamiltonian stochastic Lie systems.
-Applications of our results are found in coronavirus stochastic models, stochastic Lotka--Volterra systems, stochastic SIS models of different types, etc. Our results improve previous approaches by using stochastic differential equations instead of deterministic models designed to grasp some of their stochastic features.
+Potential applications of our results are presented for biological stochastic models, stochastic oscillators, stochastic Lotka--Volterra systems, Palomba--Goodwin models, among others.
+Our findings complement previous approaches by using stochastic differential equations instead of deterministic equations designed to capture some of the features of models of stochastic nature.